-Between 1805 and 1858, treaties made between the U.S. government and the Dakota nation reduced Dakota lands, significantly altered the lives of the Dakota tribe, and had serious implications on Dakota-U.S. government relations.
+Between 1805 and 1858, treaties made between the U.S. government and the Dakota nation reduced Dakota lands, significantly altered the lives of the Dakota tribe, and had severe implications for Dakota-U.S. government relations.
 Throughout this time, treaty violations by the United States and late or unfair annuity payments by Indian agents caused increasing hunger and hardship among the Dakota.
 Further, many Dakota felt cheated because when annuity money did arrive, it was often immediately paid to traders who made claims of debts owed by the Dakota.
-Many Dakota claimed these debts had been inflated or were falsified, and were opposed to the traders being paid directly by the U.S. government.
+Many Dakota claimed these debts had been inflated or falsified and opposed the traders being paid directly by the U.S. government.

 The next day, a group of Dakota warriors attacked the Lower Sioux Agency, killing many civilians, and continued through the Minnesota River Valley, attacking trading posts and settlements.
 The U.S. – Dakota War of 1862 had begun.
-In the forays, 44 Americans were killed and 10 were captured.
+In the forays, 44 Americans were killed, and ten were captured.

-The very next day, on August 19th, Territorial Governor Alexander Ramsey, appointed Henry H. Sibley as “commander of the Indian expedition” with the rank of colonel in the state militia.
-Though Sibley was dedicated to Minnesota, this would be a somewhat difficult task for him as he had traded with the Dakota for almost a quarter of a century.
+The next day, on August 19, Territorial Governor Alexander Ramsey appointed Henry H. Sibley as “commander of the Indian expedition” with the rank of colonel in the state militia.
+Sibley was dedicated to Minnesota, but this would be a somewhat difficult task for him as he had traded with the Dakota for almost a quarter of a century.
 Knowing many of them well, he spoke the Dakota language, had been adopted into a Dakota band, had a Dakota child, and knew Chief Little Crow personally, as they had hunted together in the past.

-On August 20, 1862, Colonel Sibley and the 6th Minnesota Infantry, a hastily-formed regiment of local volunteers and army troops, marched from Fort Snelling towards the town of St. Peter.
-After waiting several days for supplies and reinforcements, Sibley and his forces advanced towards Fort Ridgely with approximately 1,400 soldiers, arriving on August 28th.
+On August 20, 1862, Colonel Sibley and the 6th Minnesota Infantry, a hastily-formed regiment of local volunteers and army troops marched from Fort Snelling toward the town of St. Peter.
+After waiting several days for supplies and reinforcements, Sibley and his forces advanced towards Fort Ridgely with approximately 1,400 soldiers, arriving on August 28.
 After reinforcing Fort Ridgely, Sibley focused on training the troops for battles with the Dakota.

-Dakota warriors continued their attacks throughout the Minnesota River Valley and on the afternoon of August 20th, they attacked Fort Ridgely, the only military post between the Sioux Reservations and the settlers.
-Chief Little Crow led some 400 Dakota warriors in the attack which lasted about five hours before the warriors retreated.
-However, the attacks continued into the next day, by which time the Dakota had nearly doubled their number.
-Though severely outnumber, the soldiers were able to successfully defend the fort.
-In the battles, three soldiers and four civilians were killed and 13 soldiers and 26 civilians were wounded.
+Dakota warriors continued their attacks throughout the Minnesota River Valley.
+On the afternoon of August 20, they attacked Fort Ridgely, the only military post between the Sioux Reservations and the settlers.
+Chief Little Crow led some 400 Dakota warriors in the attack, which lasted about five hours before the warriors retreated.
+However, the attacks continued into the next day, when the Dakota had nearly doubled their number.
+Though severely outnumbered, the soldiers were able to defend the fort successfully.
+In the battles, three soldiers and four civilians were killed, and 13 soldiers and 26 civilians were wounded.
 Because Dakota carried away their dead, only two Dakota deaths were confirmed.

-On August 23rd, New Ulm, the largest settlement near the Sioux reservation, was attacked again by some 600 warriors led by Chiefs Wanbdiṭanka, Wabasa, and Makato.
+On August 23, New Ulm, the largest settlement near the Sioux reservation, was attacked again by some 600 warriors led by Chiefs Wanbdiṭanka, Wabasa, and Makato.
 At about 9:30 in the morning, the Dakota began the attack on the city after burning many of the homes in the surrounding area.
 The settlement’s defenders formed a defensive picket line several blocks west of town before the Sioux warriors advanced.
-The Indians held their fire until one of the defenders fired a shot and seeing the Dakota’s superior numbers, the citizens retreated to barricades in town.
+The Indians held their fire until one of the defenders fired a shot, and seeing the Dakota’s superior numbers; the citizens retreated to barricades in town.
 In the meantime, the Sioux encircled the town.
-Though the battle destroyed the town, leaving only 49 of the 190 structures, left 34 dead and 60 wounded, the citizens had successfully defended off their attackers.
+Though the battle destroyed the town, leaving only 49 of the 190 structures, leaving 34 dead and 60 wounded, the citizens had successfully defended off their attackers.

-Two days later on August 25th, out of ammunition, food and medicine, 2000 people, including 153 wagons and a large number of refugees, evacuated the city and headed to Mankato, St. Peter, and St. Paul.
+Two days later, on August 25, out of ammunition, food, and medicine, 2000 people, including 153 wagons and many refugees, evacuated the city and headed to Mankato, St. Peter, and St. Paul.
 Fortunately, they arrived unopposed and safe from their perilous journey.

-In early September, Sibley tried to negotiate a settlement with Little Crow (Taoyateduta), but he would not agree to stop the fighting, but did explain the reasons for the war and that he was willing to release prisoners.
+In early September, Sibley tried to negotiate a settlement with Little Crow (Taoyateduta), but he would not agree to stop the fighting; but did explain the reasons for the war and that he was willing to release prisoners.
 Though Sibley demanded surrender, Little Crow refused.
-There were, however, two other leaders, Chiefs Wabasha and Taopi, who had opposed the war, that were willing to discuss surrender, as the war was fracturing the tribe.
+However, there were two other leaders, Chiefs Wabasha and Taopi, who had opposed the war and were willing to discuss surrender, as the war was fracturing the tribe.
 Fought by a relatively small group of Dakota warriors, there never was universal support from the community at large.